 About a third of people with TM get better and don't have much permanent damage.
 They can walk normally and have only small lingering issues.

 Another third have trouble walking.
 They also may have muscle spasms, a less sensitive sense of touch, or trouble controlling their bladder.

 The remaining third are no longer able to walk and need help with many everyday activities.

-It's not clear why transverse myelitis affects some people more than others, but researchers say the faster your symptoms show up, the harder it may be for you to recover.
-Early treatment and physical therapy may help.
+Doctors don’t know why TM affects some people more than others.
+They do think that the faster your symptoms show up, the harder it may be for you to recover.
+Early treatment and physical therapy can help.

 Transverse myelitis is a rare but serious condition that damages the nerve cells in your spinal cord, affecting your ability to participate in daily activities.
 Although TM isn't long-lasting and only occurs once in most people, it can cause health problems after recovery.
 Your doctor can create a treatment plan to manage your symptoms and improve how well you recover.
 You may also get treatment that helps address any residual problems from TM.

 Yes, you can fully recover from transverse myelitis and have no symptoms after it.

 Is transverse myelitis life-threatening?

 Transverse myelitis isn’t life-threatening but can cause disabilities that can reduce your quality of life.